C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.5.0 =
+WP-Cron scheduling removed.
+After upgrading, configure an external cron service to ping the URL shown in the Schedule tab every minute — your existing schedule settings (start time, frequency) are preserved.
+No database schema changes.
+Safe to upgrade in place.

 = 1.4.4 =
 Housekeeping release.
 No database schema changes.
 Safe to upgrade in place.